nickvourd/SkyFall-Pack/README.md

 Special thanks to [@kyleavery_](https://x.com/kyleavery_) for all the valuable tips.

-Special thanks to my frined [Juan Martinez Moreno](https://www.linkedin.com/in/jmartinezmoreno/) for all the contributions.
+Special thanks to my friend [Juan Martinez Moreno](https://www.linkedin.com/in/jmartinezmoreno/) for all the contributions.

 ## Table of Contents
 - [SkyFall-Pack](#skyfall-pack)